 - Release date: June 26, 2020

 - Cast: Tom Cruise, Val Kilmer, Miles Teller, Jennifer Connelly, Jon Hamm

 - Director: Joseph Kosinski

 The first footage

-Audiences at the CineEurope 2019 trade show were treated to the first footage from Top Gun: Maverick in mid-June, with two minutes of scenes from the film shown to attendees.
+A month earlier, audiences at the CineEurope 2019 trade show were treated to the first footage from Top Gun: Maverick, with two minutes of scenes from the film shown to attendees.